pr-triage/app/README.md

 ## Motivation

-Firstly, I started to create PRTriage to solve my own pain.
-As an engineer, I spent my time to ask colleagues Pull Requests status such as `WIP (work in progress)`・`DRAFT`・`UNREVIEWED`・`CHANGES_REQUESTED`・`APPROVED`・`MERGED`.
-Most of the developers use [GitHub](https://github.com) and follow [GitHub Flow](https://guides.github.com/introduction/flow/)/[Git Flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
-Most of them say that the time it takes to know pull request status is getting increasing as the team is large so I published it as Open Source :sparkles:.
+I spent the time to know Pull requests status during team development.
+As a team bigger, time becomes more increased.
+At first it was used internally but I noticed most of people have same problem so I published it as Open Source :sparkles:.

 ## Installation